2. Troubleshooting#

 --mem-per-cpu=X

-.
-If you don’t specify the requested memory, this is done automatically for you.It is common that scientific software provides methods to stop and restart simulations in a controlled manner.
+in their version string have GPU support.
+If there is no module with GPU support available, please contact VUB-HPC Support.It is common that scientific software provides methods to stop and restart simulations in a controlled manner.
 In such case, long calculations can be split into restartable shorter chunks, which can be submitted one after the other.
 Check the documentation of your software for restarting options.

 If the software does not support any restart method, you can use external checkpointing.
 See our section on Job Checkpoints and Restarts for more details.